wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/integration.rst

     <integration>
     </integration>

-This configures the manager to :ref:`connect Wazuh to external APIs <manual_integration>` and alerting tools such as Slack, PagerDuty, VirusTotal and Shuffle.
+This configures the manager to :ref:`connect Wazuh to external APIs <manual_integration>` and alerting tools such as Slack, PagerDuty, VirusTotal, Shuffle and Maltiverse.

 Options
 -------